MaterSim/PyXtal/doc/Background.rst

 The largest Wyckoff position, which makes a copy for every symmetry operation, is called the general Wyckoff position, or just the general position.
 In the snowflake example, this was the large inner region of the triangle.
 In general, the general position will consist of every location which does not lie along some special symmetry axis, plane, or point.
 For this reason, the other Wyckoff positions are called the special Wyckoff positions.

 The number and type of Wyckoff positions are different for every space group; a list of them can be found using the `Bilbao utility WYCKPOS <http://www.cryst.ehu.es/cryst/get_wp.html>`_.
-In the utility, Wyckoff positions are described using the "x,y,z" notation, where each operation shows how the original (x,y,z) point is transformed/copied.
+In the utility, Wyckoff positions are described using the ``x,y,z`` notation, where each operation shows how the original ``(x,y,z)`` point is transformed/copied.
 In other words, if we choose a single set of coordinates, then plugging these coordinates into the Wyckoff position will generate the remaining coordinates.
-As an example, consider the general position of space group P 2 2 2 (#16), which consists of the points (x,y,z), (-x,-y,z), (-x,y,-z), and (x,-y,-z).
-If we choose a random point, say (0.321,0.457,0.892), we can determine the remaining points:
+As an example, consider the general position of space group ``P222 (#16)``, which consists of the points ``(x,y,z), (-x,-y,z), (-x,y,-z), and (x,-y,-z)``.
+If we choose a random point, say ``(0.321,0.457,0.892)``, we can determine the remaining points:

 ::